 Ethiopia diverts the Nile waters in order to begin construction of the actual dam wall.
 President Morsi’s regime is overthrown in Egypt and talks stall for a while before resuming

-In 2014 real progress appears to be made when Egypt under President El-Sisi agreed that Ethiopia can develop the dam with certain conditions.
+In 2014 real progress appears to be made when Egypt under President El-Sisi agreed that Ethiopia can develop the Grand Renaissance Dam Project with certain conditions.
 This agreement was drawn up under the Malabo Declaration

 Several committees, experts and consultants are commissioned to help study, provide recommendations and stave off any future disputes.
 By this time the dam is 32 percent complete.